somrajroy/CloudLandingZone/README.md

 ### Tagging strategy : The Metadata Backbone of a Cloud Landing Zone
 As Tagging is a foundational pillar of any cloud Landing Zone, an efficient and effective tagging standard should be applied which aligns with FinOps principles and the Well-Architected Frameworks of all three CSPs, ensuring scalable operations across multiple environments and organizations.
 A well-defined tagging schema is not just a best practice — it’s a prerequisite for enterprise-grade cloud governance.
 From my experience on working with all 3 Major CSP's (AWS/Azure/GCP), below Cloud-agnostic tagging standard is universal, efficient, consistent, and automation-friendly.
 It is universal because it follows the most restrictive convention — `all lowercase`, `snake_case`— which guarantees compatibility across AWS, Azure, and GCP.
 By adopting this `strictest common denominator` strategy, the tagging becomes reliable, automation-friendly and consistent.
 This approach ensures it is fully resilient to provider-specific limitations or differences, thereby simplifying automation and preventing issues.
 #### Cloud Agnostic Tagging standards
+ * A cloud-agnostic tagging strategy adopts `lowercase` `snake_case` `keys (e.g., cost_center_id, owner_email)` and `values (e.g., env=prod)`, `limited to 63 characters`, to meet GCP’s strict label constraints (lowercase, letters, numbers, underscores only), while ensuring compatibility with AWS (128-char key limit, case-sensitive) and Azure (512-char key limit, case-insensitive names).
+Mandatory tags like env, cost_center, owner, application, and project support cost tracking, compliance, and automation.
+Enforce tags using cloud-native tools (e.g., AWS Tag Policies, Azure Policy, GCP Organization Policies).
+A `2022 CloudZero survey` found that `consistent tagging reduced cloud overspending by up to 20%`.
+This `strictest common denominator` approach ensures reliability and scalability for multi-cloud environments, aligning with `FinOps` and `Well-Architected` principles.
- * Apply `lowercase keys` and `snake_case` formatting to ensure compatibility with CSP billing exports/export tools, SQL-style queries, SQL-based analytics, infrastructure-as-code pipelines and policy enforcement tools.<br/>
+ * Apply/Use `lowercase` and `snake_case` for both keys (e.g., cost_center_id, owner_email) and values (e.g., env=prod), limited to 63 characters, formatting to ensure compatibility with CSP billing exports, SQL queries, analytics, IaC pipelines, and policy enforcement tools (e.g., AWS Tag Policies, Azure Policy, GCP Organization Policies)
  * `snake_case` formatting avoids export issues and aligns with SQL-style naming conventions, which all 3 CSP's.<br/>
- * `Lowercase keys` prevent inconsistencies across CSPs where tag key sensitivity varies (e.g., AWS is case-sensitive, GCP is not).
- *  `lowercase values' ensured consistency in automation and reporting.
+ * `lowercase` & `snake_case` keys and values prevent inconsistencies across CSPs where tag key sensitivity varies (e.g., AWS is case-sensitive, GCP is not) and ensures consistency in automation and reporting.
  * `Snake Case` is an industry standard naming convention where :
     * All letters are lowercase.<br/>
     * Words are separated by underscores `(_)`<br/>